TheNotary/edu-offline-webapp-demo/README.md

 ###### Summary

 This was a fun experiment to see how far HTML5 and Offline Applications have come.
-The technologies seem production ready, but there are strengths towards simply rolling a mobile application which if tolerated would increase the likelihood of finding talent to develop the app at with the only trade off being that employees would not be able to work offline from their laptops.
+The technologies seem production ready, but there are strengths towards simply rolling a mobile application which if tolerated would increase the likelihood of finding talent to develop the app with the only trade off being that users would not be able to work from their laptops (possibly this is an even more ergonomic scenario?).

 ## Refs